 Russian conductor Pavel Sorokin made his Royal Ballet debut in 2007 conducting Swan Lake.
-He has since conducted regularly for the Company in repertory including Romeo and Juliet, Cinderella, Carmen and The Nutcracker, and in the 2013/14 Season conducts Serenade and DGV: Danse à grande vitesse.
-Other engagements at the Royal Opera House include conducting Bolshoi Ballet's performances of Spartacus and Giselle in summer 2010.
+He has since conducted regularly for the Company, in repertory including Romeo and Juliet, Cinderella, Carmen, The Nutcracker, Serenade and DGV: Danse à grande vitesse.
+Other engagements at the Royal Opera House include conducting Bolshoi Ballet's performances of Spartacus, Giselle and The Flames of Paris.

 Sorokin’s engagements around the world have included performances at the Kennedy Centre, Paris Opéra, Metropolitan Opera, New York, Bunka Kaikan, Teatro Colón and Opéra-Bastille.
 His wide discography includes works by Tchaikovsky, Rachmaninoff and Grieg.
 In 1998 he was made an Honoured Artist of Russia.